GVancauwenberghe/gvancauwenberghe.github.io/_pages/projects.md

 **<ins>2015 - 2016</ins>   giCASES -  Creating a University-Enterprise Alliance for a Spatially Enabled Society _(European Commission –   Erasmus+)_ -**
 **Researcher:** Analysis of needs and experiences related to academia-industry cooperation in GI education and training

-**<ins>2024 - 2024</ins>   DIS4SME -  Data Interoperability Skills for SMEs _(European Commission –   Digital Europe Programme)_ -**
+**<ins>2013 - 2016</ins>   GI-N2K – Geographic Information Need to Know  _(European Commission –   LLP Erasmus)_ -**
-**Senior Researcher:** Analysis of the offer of training on location data interoperability and design and implementation of new training activities
+**Researcher:** Analysis of skills needs and skills gaps and development of GIS&T Body of Knowledge

-**<ins>2020 - 2024</ins>   DIS4SME -  Data Interoperability Skills for SMEs _(European Commission –   Digital Europe Programme)_ -**
+**<ins>2013 - 2015</ins>   LINKVIT -  Leveraging Inspire Knowledge into Vocational Innovative Training _(European Commission –   European Commission, LLP  Leonardo da Vinci Transfer of Innovation)_ -**
-**Senior researcher:** Analysis of the offer of training on location data interoperability and design and implementation of new training activities
+**Senior Expert:** Analysis, preparation and organisation of training material, tutor of sessions on INSPIRE Advanced and Basics of INSPIRE Data and service sharing

 More information about these [**education and training projects**](https://gvancauwenberghe.github.io/projects).